hnnguye5/task-manager-be/README.md

 `epicIdentifier:` a unique identifier for the Epic.

-`epicSequence:` name of the Epic task that is created.
+`epicSequence:` name of the Epic Task that is created.

-`summary:` a brief description of the Epic task.
+`summary:` a brief description of the Epic Task.

-`acceptanceCriteria:` a brief description for the Epic task to be fulfilled.
+`acceptanceCriteria:` a brief description for the Epic Task to be fulfilled.

-`status:` status in which the Epic task is in. (ex.
+`status:` status in which the Epic Task is in. (ex.
 To Do, In Progress, Done)

-`priority:` ranking for the Epic task. (ex.
+`priority:` ranking for the Epic Task. (ex.
 Low, Medium, High)

-`dueDate:` date in which the Epic task must be fulfilled.
+`dueDate:` date in which the Epic Task must be fulfilled.

-`createdOn:` date for which the epic is created.
+`createdOn:` date for which the Epic Task is created.

-`updatedOn:` date for which the epic is updated.
+`updatedOn:` date for which the Epic Task is updated.

 **GET**

 `GET/api/backlog/{epicIdentifier}`

-Retrieve all the Epic tasks in the backlog by the backlog's epicIdentifier.
+Retrieve all the Epic Tasks in the Backlog by the Backlog's epicIdentifier.

 `GET/api/backlog/{epicIdentifier}/{epicSequence}`

-Retrieve an Epic task by the epicSequence.
+Retrieve an Epic Task by the epicSequence.

 **PUT**

 `PUT/api/backlog/{epicIdentifier}/{epicSequence}`

-Updates an Epic task by using the epicIdentifier and epicSequence.
+Update an Epic Task by using the epicIdentifier and epicSequence.

 **DELETE**

 `PUT/api/backlog/{epicIdentifier}/{epicSequence}`

-Deletes an Epic task by using the epicIdentifier and epicSequence.
+Delete an Epic Task by using the epicIdentifier and epicSequence.

 ## Contributing